 Sample careers: Accountants, Auditors, Chief Financial Officers, Consultants, Controllers, Financial Analyst, Tax Specialist

 Students who double major in both Real Estate and Building Construction have the competitive advantage of pairing knowledge of the full real estate lifecycle with an expertise in creating buildings themselves.
-Both the Residential and Commercial development markets need professionals who can oversee projects from prospecting and land acquisition, through the entire building process and into the property management phases of land development projects.
-The double majors in Real Estate and Building Construction are able to utilize expertise, both in the classroom and internship/field experiences, to manage projects and any and all stages of the life cycle. (need to add more about the connections…)
+Both the residential and commercial development markets need professionals who can oversee projects from prospecting and land acquisition, through the entire building process and into the property management phases of land development projects.
+The double majors in Real Estate and Building Construction are able to utilize expertise, both in the classroom and internship/field experiences, to manage projects and any and all stages of the life cycle.

 Sample careers: Project Engineer, Project Manager, Project Superintendent, Supply-Chain Manager, Project Scheduler, Project Estimator, General or Sub-Contractor, Building Information Modeling Coordinator, LEED Energy Certification Specialist, Home or Commercial Property Builder, Property Developer

-The Undergraduate Program in Finance offers significant coursework in finance, analytics, modeling, and accounting, all of which are essential for success as a financial professional.
-Students learn the fundamental theory underlying the core areas of finance, the application of the various theoretical models in financing decision-making, and various analytical approaches for solving financial problems.
+The undergraduate program in Finance offers significant coursework in finance, analytics, modeling, and accounting, all of which are essential for success as a financial professional.
+Students learn the fundamental theory underlying the core areas of finance, the application of various theoretical models in financing decision-making, and analytical approaches for solving financial problems.
 The program maintains a strong focus on coursework that will help students apply their knowledge to realistic situations.